alphaeron/congen/scripts/README.md

 - `docs/API_DOCUMENTATION.md` — Markdown API reference
 - `docs/swagger-ui/` — Swagger UI assets

-**Note:** All files in `docs/` are ignored by git (see .gitignore).
+**Note:** Auto-generated files in `docs/` are ignored by git (see .gitignore).
+Manual documentation files are preserved and version controlled.

 ### generate-schema-dot.sh

-Automatically generates a Graphviz DOT file from Liquibase migrations by:
+Automatically generates a Graphviz DOT file from the database schema by:
-1. Starting a temporary PostgreSQL container
+1. Setting up port-forwarding to Kubernetes PostgreSQL
-2. Running all Liquibase migrations
-3. Using SchemaSpy to extract the complete database schema
+2. Using SchemaSpy to extract the complete database schema
-4. Converting SchemaSpy output to DOT format with tables, relationships, and domain grouping
+3. Converting SchemaSpy output to DOT format with tables, relationships, and domain grouping
-5. Optionally generating a PNG image
+4. Optionally generating a PNG image

 **Prerequisites:**
-- Docker
+- kubectl (for Kubernetes access)
 - PostgreSQL client (psql)
 - Java (for SchemaSpy)
 - Graphviz (optional, for PNG generation)
+- Kubernetes environment with running PostgreSQL

 **Installation:**
 ```bash